 Most of the sheet music selections in the Mutopia catalog are classical and baroque compositions, but they are all free to print, copy, distribute and perform because they are in the public domain.
 All arrangements can be downloaded in PDF or MIDI formats, and if you use LilyPond composition software to write and arrange music, you can download an editable LilyPond to alter the arrangement.
 There are more than 2,000 titles in this catalog, but only around 700 are specifically for piano.

-Best metronomes for piano learning
+Best metronomes for piano lessons

 A metronome is an important practice tool for beginner and professional musicians alike.
 The best piano learning programs we tested have metronomes built into their interfaces.
 Even so, we recommend getting a separate metronome that has more features than the ones included in the software.
 Here are some of our favorite digital metronomes: